dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app.md

 By [Pratik Khandelwal](https://twitter.com/K2Prk) and [Scott Addie](https://twitter.com/Scott_Addie)

-This tutorial creates a web API app that performs CRUD operations on a [MongoDB](https://www.mongodb.com/what-is-mongodb).
+This tutorial creates a web API that performs Create, Read, Update, and Delete (CRUD) operations on a [MongoDB](https://www.mongodb.com/what-is-mongodb) database.

 In this tutorial, you learn how to: